 The Company provides you Basic Term Life coverage equal to one times your base annual salary when you are enrolled in a company-sponsored medical option.
 When you are first eligible for benefits, you may elect the first level (equal to one times your annual salary) of Voluntary Term Life Insurance without providing proof of good health.
-You must complete a Statement of Health from MetLife if you wish to elect amounts greater than this (e.g., levels equal to two to seven times your annual salary).
-Coverage that requires proof of good health becomes effective only after MetLife approves your application and only after you (the employee) pay the first contribution, either directly or through payroll deduction.
+You must complete a Personal Health Application from the Hartford if you wish to elect amounts greater than this (e.g., levels equal one to seven times your annual salary).
+Coverage that requires proof of good health becomes effective only after the Hartford approves your application and only after you (the employee) pay the first contribution, either directly or through payroll deduction.
 Rates for voluntary term life insurance are based on your age and the amount of coverage.